Home | Call for Papers | Program | Venue | Demonstrations | Committee | Sponsorship

 Xavier Serra (Music Technology Group, Universitat Pompeu Fabra, Barcelona, Spain)

-Up-to-date list of the invited talks, and more detals of the main conference programme will be continuously published here.
+Up-to-date list of the invited talks, and more details of the main conference programme will be continuously published here.

-Two special sessions are currently being organised on "Semantic Audio Organization and Retrieval – Integrating User and Audio Information" chaired by Jan Larsen and Mark Plumbley, and "Intelligent Audio Production" chaired by Josh Reiss and Bryan Pardo.
-Special session papers are fully peer-reviewed, but the submission deadline will be after the regular paper deadline.
+Two special sessions are organised on "Semantic Audio Organization and Retrieval – Integrating User and Audio Information" chaired by Jan Larsen and Mark Plumbley, and "Intelligent Audio Production" chaired by Josh Reiss and Bryan Pardo.
+Special session papers are fully peer-reviewed and form parts of the conference proceedings.

 Semantic Audio Organization and Retrieval – Integrating User and Audio Information